 Hold a stalk of asparagus with one hand, take your other hand and pinch the very bottom of the stalk and lift up, letting the bottom snap off.

 You can either do this with each stalk or you can gather the rest and cut them at the same place the other snapped off at (this make the most sense if your stalks are all about the same size).

 Then, use a vegetable peeler to shave off some of the bottoms of the thicker stalks (see the photo above).

 Method 2 Instead of snapping the ends of each stalk off, you can cut off the bottom inch of each stalk.

-For longer stalks, you may need to cut off more than one inch.
+For longer stalks, you may need to cut off up to two inches.